Skip to main content

 Immigration:

-Lights on and a friendly nudge, our zombie-like-selves wake to prepare our passports and smiles for the immigration officials.
+Lights on and a friendly nudge, our zombie-like selves wake to prepare our passports and smile at the immigration officials.

 The bus stops at a checkpoint and border patrol officers open the baggage hold to make a quick and random bag search, so you’ll need to hang around for a few minutes.